Winter dog walks: Safety tips

 Winter often means reduced visibility, and in heavy snowfall dogs can quickly lose your scent and become lost.
 Making sure your dog is always on a leash during dog walks will safeguard your dog from becoming separated from you in bad weather.
 The leash will also protect your dog around potentially dangerous areas like bodies of water.
 These areas can be dangerous since the surface may not be fully frozen or water levels may be higher from melted snow.

 Some breeds of dogs are better at handling the cold than others.
-If your dog isn’t equipped for winter weather, make sure your dog has a warm sweater or coat to keep him warm.
+Young and old dogs, as well as short-coated breeds and dogs with health issues may need extra care in cold weather.
+They may need a warm sweater or coat to keep them warm.
 Even though your pup is bundled up, make sure you keep careful watch for signs that your dog is too cold.

 Keep away from winter puddles

-Puddles in the winter can contain invisible toxins such as de-icing chemicals or antifreeze, both of which can be fatal if ingested.
+Puddles in the winter can contain invisible toxins such as de-icing chemicals or antifreeze, which can be fatal if ingested.

-Shorter days usually means less daylight when you walk your dog.
-If you plan to walk your dog during times when it’s very dark out, you may want to invest in a product that will increase your visibility, such as light-up collars and leads, or gear with reflective strips.
+Shorter days means less daylight for walking your dog.
+If you plan to walk your dog during times when it’s very dark out, consider products that will increase your visibility, such as light-up collars and leads, or gear with reflective strips.

 Winter paw care